This post was last updated on July 1, 2014 to include new images and a recipe video.

 Maybe if I keep writing, something will come to me.
 Something super interesting and worth putting in a blog post.

 Something awe-inspiring or motivational or maybe even deep.

 Something.
 Please.
 Anything.

 Guess it wasn’t meant to be.
 Ah well, at least the recipe speaks for itself.

 BUT if you wanna watch my video to see just how easy this granola is to make, check this out…

 How To Make Granola

-- In a large bowl, combine the oats, brown sugar, cinnamon and salt.
+In a large mixing bowl combine the rolled oats, brown sugar, cinnamon and salt.

-- In a separate bowl, combine the honey, maple syrup, oil and vanilla extract.
+In a different bowl mix the honey, maple syrup, vegetable oil and vanilla extract.

 I've got your dinners covered this week